Improve your Data Quality and Privacy with Server-Side Transformations in Google Tag Manager

 In server-side Google Tag Manager, transformations come in several types, each designed to adapt the data flow to specific needs:

-- Allow Parameters: This transformation type allows you to whitelist parameters to be included in the Event data object.
+- Allow Parameters: This transformation type allows you to whitelist parameters to be included in the event data object.
 This is particularly powerful because it ensures that only specified data is processed and transmitted, improving both privacy and data quality.

 - Exclude Parameters: Unlike allowing parameters, this type allows you to blacklist parameters that should not be included in the event data object.
 This is useful for removing unnecessary or sensitive information from further processing.